run2bizdocs/docs-1/es-es/docs/neuro/enable-neuro.md

 # Enable Neuro

-For SM / Neuro integration to work:
+For CITSmart/Neuro integration to work:

 - The CITSmart Platform version is 8.0.0.0 or higher
-- SM configured for HTTPS access: //
+- CITSmart configured for HTTPS access: //
-- The integration parameters are configured in the SM
+- The integration parameters are configured in the CITSmart

 ![Neuro Conection][1]